-Explain the logistics of a "first call" 2.
+2. Explain the logistics of a "first call"

-- List the information collected on a first call - Describe the suggested way to answer the phone - Explain at what stage in a relationship decisions should be made - Identify open-ended questions - Describe some characteristics of trust - Define platitudes - Explain the preparation required before an arrangement - Explain the importance of vital statistics - List the initial steps of the funeral arrangement interview - Explain the legalities of signing a contract in the at-need and pre-need situations - Describe an effective way of completing atneed and pre-need arrangement interviews - Determine the appropriate medical/legal authority - Identify types of situations - Clinical-care case - Attended by physician - Hospice/palliative care - Coroners' case - Describe pronouncement of death - Describe requirements for provision of a medical certificate of death - Identify the geographic location of the deceased deceased person
+- Determine the appropriate medical/legal authority

+- Identify types of situations:

+- Clinical-care case

+- o Attended by physician

+- O Hospice/palliative care

+- o Coroners' case

+- Describe pronouncement of death

+- Describe requirements for provision of a medical certificate of death

+- Identify the geographic location of the deceased

-- o Hospital ward
+- Hospital ward

 - o Hospital morgue

 - o Palliative care facility

-- o Extended care facility
+- Extended care facility

-- o Private residence
+- Private residence

 - o Other

-В4 Explain the proper method and etiquette for transferring/transporting a Competency:
+Competency: B4 Explain the proper method and etiquette for transferring/transporting a deceased person

-- Describe and explain the processes, protocols, and procedures for removing a body and transferring it to a funeral practitioner. - Explain complying with the family/client's rights. - Explain methods of body transfer. - Explain post-transfer clean-up procedures.
+- Describe and explain the processes, protocols, and procedures for removing a body and transferring it to a funeral practitioner. - · Explain complying with the family/client's rights. - · Explain methods of body transfer. - Explain post-transfer cleanup procedures.